 You can also eat hash, though the effects feel stronger and last longer than smoking.

-THCa becomes more potent when heated, so consuming hash without heat delivers different results.
+THCa becomes more potent when heated, so consuming hash without heat yields different results.

 The experience varies based on individual body chemistry and tolerance.

-Start with a small amount if you're trying Pakistani hash for the first time.
+Start with a small amount if you are trying Pakistani hash for the first time.

-The moderate THC percentage can be misleading because the full-spectrum cannabinoid and terpene profile creates effects that numbers alone don't predict.
+The moderate THC percentage can be misleading because the full-spectrum cannabinoid and terpene profile creates effects that numbers alone do not predict.

 Resin use has a long social presence across Pakistan, Afghanistan, and India.